19hours/sg-statutes/Acts/Income Tax Act.md

 [53/2007]

-(5) The Minister may make regulations to provide for the deduction of expenses, allowances, losses and donations of an approved not-for-profit organisation otherwise than in accordance with this Act.
+(5) The Minister may make regulations to provide for the deduction of expenses, allowances and losses of an approved not-for-profit organisation otherwise than in accordance with this Act.

 [53/2007]

+[Act 29 of 2012 wef Y/A 2013 & Sub Ys/A]

 (6) Notwithstanding subsection (1), where it appears to the Comptroller that any income of an approved not-for-profit organisation which has been exempted from tax under subsection (1) ought not to have been so exempted for any year of assessment, the Comptroller may at any time, subject to section 74, make such assessment or additional assessment on the approved not-for-profit organisation as may appear to be necessary in order to make good any loss of tax.